gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 <a name="withEntitiesSingleSelection"></a>

 ## withEntitiesSingleSelection(config)
-<p>Generates state, computed and methods for single selection of entities.
-Requires withEntities to be present before this function.</p>
+<p>Generates state, computed and methods for single selection of entities.</p>
+<p>Requires withEntities to be present before this function.</p>

 **Kind**: global function